 Questionnaire method.
 Both men and women were studied critically through use of self -administered questionnaires.
-The method was chosen because it was viewed to provide an in-depth study and understanding of the contribution of micro enterprises in providing employment to the people of Ndeeba trading centre.
+The method was chosen because it provided an in-depth study and understanding of the contribution of micro enterprises in providing employment to the people of Kansanga trading centre.

-Direct observation, interviewing owners of the businesses, employees plus those who are self-employed were also used
+Direct observation, interviewing owners of the businesses, employees plus those who are self-employed were used